g2384/Life-In-The-UK/Facts.md

 All of the elected **MPs** form the **House of Commons**.

-**Arranged marriages**, where both parties agree to the marriage, are acceptable in the UK.

 The Life in the UK test is usually taken is **English**, although special arrangements can be made if you wish to take it in **Welsh** or **Scottish Gaelic**.

 A non-UK national living in the UK and looking for work, starting work or setting up as self-employed will need a **National Insurance number**.
 However, you **can** start work without one.